-- Overall there is additional income over the budget of £41k - The £250k potential underspend within Professional Standards and Regulation. - There will be an underspend within the employee costs of £10k as a result of a vacancy during the year.
+- There have been no changes since the July report to the Baord - Overall there is additional income over the budget of £41k - The £250k potential underspend within Professional Standards and Regulation. - There will be an underspend within the employee costs of £10k as a result of a vacancy during the year.
 This is for a 2 year fixed post and the £10k will be set aside for use in 2020/21 to complete the 2 year contract. - There is a £8k overspend within Professional Services in relation to the review of the Criteria and Procedures.
-This overspend will be offset by additional income referred to above. - Business Plan items are progressing and any unspent funds will be rolled over into 2020 to complete the projects (an update on the progress of the Business Plan will be provided as part of Agenda Item 8). - That a further £40k will be required in order to deliver any outcomes of the UK leaving the EU.
-Currently this can be covered within the existing operational budget through the additional income and savings within other budget headings. (see Section 5(iv) below) - That the Board's current reserves policy is being met. - 3.
-Open
+This overspend will be offset by additional income referred to above. - Business Plan items are progressing and any unspent funds will be rolled over into 2020 to complete the projects. - That a further £40k will be required in order to deliver any outcomes of the UK leaving the EU.
+Currently this can be covered within the existing operational budget through the additional income and savings within other budget headings. (see Section 5(iv) below) - That the Board's current reserves policy is being met.

+3. Open